 Destin Community Center

-• Capoeria: Class in the Brazilian martial art that combines the elements of dance, acrobatics and music will be held on Wednesdays from 7-9 p.m. for adults 18 and over.
+• Brazilian Martial Arts: A Capoeira class that combines the elements of dance, acrobatics and music from 7-9 p.m.
+Thursday.

 • Chair Yoga: Monday and Thursday at 10 a.m.
 Cost is $4.

 • Duplicate bridge: Monday and Thursday at 9:15 a.m. and Wednesdays at 12:30.
 Entry fee: $6.
 No partner needed.

 • Intermediate party bridge: Monday and Tuesday at 12:45 p.m. at Buck Destin Park on Legion Drive.
 Call 837-1967.
 Cost $2.

 • Kidz Klub: After-school program from 3:30-5:30 p.m.
 Monday-Friday for grades K-4.
 Snacks provided.

 • Line dancing: Beginners class begins at 12:30 p.m.
 Thursday, open dance at 1:15 and intermediate dancers at 1:30.
 Fee is $5.

 • Low Impact Aerobics: Monday, Wednesday and Friday at 9:15 a.m.
 Cost is $3/session.